-The Research University Civic Engagement Network (TRUCEN), established in 2008, works to advance civic engagement and engaged scholarship among research universities.
-TRUCEN’s member institutions share a fundamental commitment to leveraging their resources, skills, and energy to address the most challenging issues in society.
+The Research University Civic Engagement Network (TRUCEN), established in 2006, works to advance civic engagement and engaged scholarship among research universities.
+TRUCEN members are R-1 institutions that share a fundamental commitment to leveraging their resources, skills, and energy to address the most challenging issues in society.
 Functioning in a collegial spirit, TRUCEN provides members with opportunities to share knowledge and strategies related to how their institutions are promoting engagement on their campuses and in their communities.

 TRUCEN believes strongly that research universities have a special role to play in helping solve some of the world’s pressing problems.
 Through scholarly activities that combine rigorous academic standards with community collaboration, research universities can deepen our understanding of issues and aid in the development of practical solutions that will make a difference.
 Through teaching that combines deep understanding of issues with reciprocal engagement in communities, they can help students develop the knowledge, analytical skills, collaborative competencies, and civic dispositions necessary to address our greatest challenges.